petryx/extractor/README.md

 ## Acknowledgments

-Please give us your feedback of use, is very important to keep developing this tool.
+Please give us your feedback of use, it is very important to keep developing this tool.

 ## License